alexandreruban/alexandreruban/README.md

 The tools I *love* working with are:
 - Ruby, Ruby on Rails and Hotwire
-- Stimulus for sprinkles (✨) of Javascript
+- Stimulus for sprinkles (✨) of JavaScript
 - Minitest for testing
 - CSS and Figma for the design